 Staples truly cares about what customers want.
 Their targeted surveys try and understand consumer behavior across channels.
 And they take these survey results very seriously too.
 They even thoroughly integrate marketing campaigns across channels.

 Selling on multiple channels such as retail outlets, marketplaces, and online stores is not a fancy new way of selling.
 The reason the approach is gaining popularity is because it clicks with customers.
 Those who trust a marketplace such as eBay or Amazon more than an independent e-store will pick your product from that channel.
 Those who want to experience the product first will come to your store.

 Staples is pretty old fashioned about customer loyalty, and with good reason too!
 Their gift cards and point systems are well-recognized and used, so these features are now available when you shop on any channel.
-They only send information to customers that is absolutely relevant to them.
+They only send information that is absolutely relevant to the customers.
 In the age of information overload, we cannot emphasize enough the importance of being relevant.